islonik/PyCraft/lemon/README.md

 ## How to ...

+### How to debug

+In Visual Studio Code go to 'Run and Debug' screen on the rigth tab.
+Click 'create a launch.json file' -> Python -> Django -> now you can put your break points -> go to 'Run' on the top -> Start debugging

 ### How to setup your project in Visual Studio Code

 Install 'SQLite Viewer' on your vs code